-Article 4.13 - Standby and emergency repair service
+Article 4.13 - Standby duty

-Article 4.13.1 - Standby and emergency repair service allowance
+Article 4.13.1 - Standby duty allowance

-- The employee is paid an allowance for being on standby and emergency repair service.
+- 1. The employee is paid an allowance for being on standby duty.
 Part of this allowance consists of a monetary allowance and part of it is time off in lieu.
 The time off in lieu consists of leave.
 The monetary allowance is a supplement to the scale salary. - 2.
-If an employee is actually called up to perform work whilst on standby and emergency repair service, it is considered overtime.
+If an employee is actually called up to perform work whilst on standby duty, it is considered overtime.
 The employer may in the employee's schedule include time off in lieu for overtime hours worked whilst on standby or emergency repair service, before the start of the next standby or emergency repair service.
-This only applies to employees eligible for overtime allowance. - 3.
-The employee is given four hours time off in lieu for every full week of standby and emergency repair service (with standard obligation).
-For standby and emergency repair service of less than a full week, the time off in lieu is assigned proportionally and rounded up to 30 minutes.
-Time off in lieu in compensation for standby and emergency repair service can be converted into a monetary allowance at the request of the employee, based on the hourly salary applicable to the employee. - 4.
-The employee is paid a monetary allowance of € 123.40 for every full week of standby and emergency repair service, based on a compensation of: - a. $\in$ 14.52 for a working day (from the end of the working day to the start of the next); - b. € 21.76 for a Saturday (from 08:00 to 08:00 Sunday); and - c. € 29.05 for a Sunday (from 08:00 to 08:00 Monday). - 5.
-The employee will receive an additional allowance of € 15.0942 for actual attendance whilst on standby and emergency repair service, per call-up. - 6.
-The phase-out payments as referred to in paragraphs 4 and 5 will be indexed according to the structural collective salary increases. - 7.
-If during a week in which the employee is on standby and emergency repair service (with standard obligation) there is a public holiday that does not coincide with a Saturday or Sunday, the employee will receive additional time off in lieu for this public holiday of four hours.
+This only applies to employees eligible for overtime allowance.
+The kilometres driven when actually on standby duty can be claimed as business travel at the applicable kilometre allowance.

+- 3. The employee is given four hours time off in lieu for every full week of standby duty.
+For standby duty of less than a full week, the time off in lieu is assigned proportionally and rounded up to 30 minutes.
+Time off in lieu in compensation for standby duty can be converted into a monetary allowance at the request of the employee, based on the hourly salary applicable to the employee. - 4.
+The employee is paid a monetary allowance of € 133.32 for every full week of standby duty2, based on a compensation of: - a. \in 15.652 for a week day (from the end of the working day to the start of the next); - b. € 23.442 for a Saturday (from 08:00 to 08:00 Sunday); and - c. € 31.622 for a Sunday (from 08:00 to 08:00 Monday). - 5.
+If the standby duty covers part of the times referred to in paragraph 4, the allowance shall apply pro rata. - 6.
+The employee will receive an additional allowance of € 16.102 for actual attendance whilst on standby duty, per call. - 7.
+The payments as referred to in paragraphs 4 and 5 will be indexed according to the structural collective salary increases. - 8.
+If during a week in which the employee is on standby duty there is a public holiday, the employee will receive additional time off in lieu for this public holiday of four hours. - 9.
+Leave accrued on account of standby duty is carried over to the following calendar year, for up to 80 hours.
+Leave in excess of 80 hours will be paid out on the basis of the employee's hourly salary or added to the employee's flexible terms of employment. - 10.
+If the employee has to work more than his usual hours whilst on standby duty, the overtime allowance applies. - 11.
+Additional rules can be laid down about the standby duty allowance, at company level.